279789/Git-Fork-and-Contribute-on-Github/README.md

 ## 3) Questions

 1. **What is the difference between a GitHub fork and a local Git clone?**
-   Hint: Think about ownership, visibility, and where the copy lives.
+   Hint: Think about ownership, visibility, and where the copy lives. local git clone is a clone of the "real Repo", if you would push it back, the things get changed in the real repo.
+A fork is a Copy of a Repo, it's needed, when the author only gives you reeding rights.

 2. **Why should you create a new branch before editing, even in your own fork?**
    How does this help keep your work clean and modular?
+A branch is always nice, because it helps you to keep track of changes.
+If you want to try something, it makes often sens to creat a new branch instead of commiting on the master, because your old data is still functional till your branch is finaly finished.
+Once your branch is perfect, you could merge it with the master.
+Since you checked everything before merching, the results are perfect from beginning.

 3. **What happens when you push changes to your fork, but the original repository has changed in the meantime?**
    How can you make sure your pull request will not cause merge conflicts?
+First sync with og file, than push

 4. **How can you update your fork to reflect changes from the upstream repository?**
    Try to describe the purpose of `git remote add upstream` and `git fetch`.
+First command does download updates from your file second does create a new branch with the new changes fromn the repo

 5. **Why do open-source maintainers prefer contributions via pull requests rather than giving direct write access?**
    Think in terms of trust, control, and quality assurance.
+Because it adds another savety barrier.
+For example, if someone could merge directly, but he merges shit, the shit gets merged into the og repo.
+But if he has to do an pull request, you could check it first before merging.

 6. **What information should a good pull request contain?**
    Consider both the technical and the social aspects (e.g., commit message, explanation, tone).
+   - Provide a clear title (e.g. "Improved instructions in README").
+     - In the description, briefly explain what you changed and why.
+     - Be polite and concise.

 ## 4) Advice